Law enforcement in Germany

 Law enforcement in Germany is constitutionally vested solely with the states, which is one of the main features of the German political system.

 Policing has always been a responsibility of the German states even after 1871 when the country was unified.
-The 1919 constitution of the Weimar Republic did provide for the possibility of creating a national police force, should the necessity arise, but it was only in the Nazi era that state police forces were unified under central control and a national police force created (the Reich Security Main Office—Reichssicherheitshauptamt, or RSHA).
+The 1919 constitution of the Weimar Republic did provide for the possibility of creating a national police force, should the necessity arise, but it was only in the Nazi era that Gestapo (Secret State Police) were unified under central control and a national police force created (the Reich Security Main Office—Reichssicherheitshauptamt, or RSHA).
 The police became a tool of the centralized state and the Nazi party.

 Following the defeat of 1945, Germany was divided; in 1949 the three western zones were turned into the new West Germany, while the Soviet zone became East Germany.
 Each country pursued a different path concerning law enforcement.

 In light of the gross misuse of power by the centralized Nazi state, the new West German constitution provided a strict separation of powers, placing law enforcement firmly in the hands of the states.
-The only policing agencies allowed at the federal level were the paramilitary Federal Border Guard (German: Bundesgrenzschutz), also responsible for coast guard services, and the Federal Criminal Police, both under the supervision of the Federal Ministry of the Interior.
+The only policing agencies allowed at the federal level were the paramilitary Federal Border Guard (German: Bundesgrenzschutz), also responsible for coast guard services, and the Federal Office for Criminal Investigation, both under the supervision of the Federal Ministry of the Interior.
 East Germany created a centralized police force under the Ministry of the Interior, the paramilitary Volkspolizei (literally "People's Police").
 It also established a border police force (German: Grenztruppen der DDR), initially an independent force, later integrated into the army and then reorganized as an independent military organization.
 Because Germany's borders became largely open in 2005, due to the development of the European Union and spread of the Schengen Agreement to all neighbouring countries, the Bundesgrenzschutz was renamed to Federal Police (German: Bundespolizei).
 The duties of the Federal Police still are limited to the security of railway lines, main railway stations, airports, sea ports, and several other special duties.

 Federal agencies

 Federal Criminal Police Office

 Another central police agency, the Federal Criminal Police Office (German: Bundeskriminalamt / BKA), with approximately 7,100 agents, operates nationwide from headquarters in Wiesbaden.
 The BKA is a clearinghouse for criminal intelligence records.

 It provides assistance to the State Criminal Police Offices (German: Landeskriminalamt / LKA) in forensic matters, research, and criminal investigations.
 It is also the national point of contact for the International Criminal Police Organization (Interpol).

-The BKA conducts own criminal investigations or enters existing cases only when requested by state authorities, or in cases involving two or more states.
+The BKA conducts its own criminal investigations or enters existing cases only when requested by state authorities, or in cases involving two or more states.
 The BKA has been involved in investigations against various terrorist groups since the 1960s.